Games at the Parliament

 Guitar Hero 3 was also very popular.
 In addition to the members of parliament playing, I also challenged Housemarque’s Ilari Kuittinen to a couple fun matches (it was very close, so we need a re-match!).
 Rock’n’roll is very much alive even at the house of parliament ;-).

 Overall it was a great opportunity for the industry to share information with key decisions makers in a fun and engaging way.
-Props to Riku Olkkonen and Koopee Hiltunen for organizing the event!Explore posts in the same categories: event comment below, or link to this permanent URL from your own site.
+Props to Riku Olkkonen and Koopee Hiltunen for organizing the event!event comment below, or link to this permanent URL from your own site.